-- A. Every property has setbacks from neighboring properties that must be met.
+A. Every property has setbacks from neighboring properties that must be met.
 Some pools with short sidewalls must have a fence installed around them.
-If a home is used as part of the fence surrounding the pool, the door leading into the home and or garage must have an audible alarm indicating when it is opened. - Q. How much are the cost of the permits to install a new pool? - A. A. The Building Permit is \$35.00, and the Electrical Permit varies depending on how extensive the electrical work being done is and what needs to be inspected.
+If a home is used as part of the fence surrounding the pool, the door leading into the home and or garage must have an audible alarm indicating when it is opened.

+Q. How much are the cost of the permits to install a new pool?

+A. A. The Building Permit is \$35.00, and the Electrical Permit varies depending on how extensive the time a swimming pool is installed. the electrical work